AVSLab/basilisk/docs/source/Support/bskReleaseNotes.rst

 - Added :ref:`scenario_LambertGuidance` BSK-Sim scenario to illustrate the Lambert modules in different flight modes
 - Added :ref:`scenario_ClosedLoopManeuver` BSK-Sim scenario to illustrate how a Delta-V maneuver can be performed using thrusters
+- Created :ref:`sepPoint` to compute the reference attitude during SEP Point thrusting, with thruster alignment as first constraint, and interchangeable second and third constraint consisting in maximum sunlight incidence on the solar arrays, and keep-in constraint of a body-fixed direction around the Sun direction.

 Version 2.2.0 (June 28, 2023)
 -----------------------------